Similarity Preserving Representation Learning for Time Series Clustering: Abstract

 \section{Abstract}

-A considerable amount of machine learning algorithms take instance-feature matrices as their inputs.
+A considerable amount of clustering algorithms take instance-feature matrices as their inputs.
 As such, they cannot directly analyze time series data due to its temporal nature, usually unequal lengths, and complex properties.
 This is a great pity since many of these algorithms are effective, robust, efficient, and easy to use.
-In this paper, we bridge this gap by proposing an efficient representation learning framework that is able to convert a set of time series with equal or unequal lengths to a matrix format.
-In particular, we guarantee that the pairwise similarities between time series are well preserved after the transformation.
-The learned feature representation is particularly suitable to the class of learning problems that are sensitive to data similarities.
-Given a set of $n$ time series, we first construct an $n\times n$ partially observed similarity matrix by randomly sampling $O(n \log n)$ pairs of time series and computing their pairwise similarities.
-We then propose an extremely efficient algorithm that solves a highly non-convex and NP-hard problem to learn new features based on the partially observed similarity matrix.
-We use the learned features to conduct experiments on both data classification and clustering tasks.
-Our extensive experimental results demonstrate that the proposed framework is both effective and efficient.
+In this paper, we bridge this gap by proposing an efficient representation learning framework that is able to convert a set of time series with various lengths to an instance-feature matrix.
+In particular, we guarantee that the pairwise similarities between time series are well preserved after the transformation, thus the learned feature representation is particularly suitable for the time series clustering task.
+Given a set of $n$ time series, we first construct an $n\times n$ partially-observed similarity matrix by randomly sampling $\mathcal{O}(n \log n)$ pairs of time series and computing their pairwise similarities.
+We then propose an efficient algorithm that solves a non-convex and NP-hard problem to learn new features based on the partially-observed similarity matrix.
+By conducting extensive empirical studies, we show that the proposed framework is more effective, efficient, and flexible, compared to other state-of-the-art time series clustering methods.